INFO 299: Thesis

 In addition to all the requirements and timelines detailed on the Graduate Studies and Research thesis pages, the student must follow the iSchool's procedures, outlined below.

-- Students wishing to undertake the development of a thesis must have completed the course LIBR 285 - Research Methods in Library and Information Science.
-(This requirement may be waived, with the iSchool's Coordinator of Admissions and Academic Advising's approval of a petition, if a student has taken a research methods course and completed a thesis or dissertation prior to his or her admission into the SJSU iSchool program.)
+- Students wishing to undertake the development of a thesis must have completed the course INFO 285 - Applied Research Methods in Library and Information Science.
+(This requirement may be waived, with the iSchool's Coordinator of Admissions and Academic Advising's approval of a petition, if a student has taken a graduate level research methods course within the last five years.)

-- The student must identify a faculty member to be the Thesis Chair and secure the faculty member's agreement to serve in that role.
-The Thesis Chair must be a tenured or tenure-track fulltime faculty member of the iSchool.
-This means they must be drawn from the Professors, Associate Professors, Assistant Professors listed here.
-The student should submit to the proposed chair a preliminary thesis proposal that identifies the research topic, shows the originality of the research based on a literature review, and contains a proposed research methodology.
+- The student must identify a faculty member from the list of faculty willing to serve as a thesis chair.
+The members of that list are: Dr. Anthony Bernier, Dr. Mary Ann Harlan, Dr. Geoffrey Liu, Dr. Michele Villagran.
+The student should submit to the proposed chair a preliminary thesis proposal that identifies the research topic, shows the originality of the research based on a literature review, contains a proposed research methodology, and a timetable of research implementation.

 - When the Thesis Committee has approved the proposal, the student is required to file an iSchool Thesis Form [PDF] to Canvas.